 “Come back to me.”

-So Denis Villeneuve’s haunting, beautiful, challenging Arrival might catch some off guard, especially because the film’s emotional resonance sneaks up on you.
-Arrival begins like your standard, cold blockbuster: 12 alien spaceships, shaped like mountain-sized rotten apple slices, suddenly appear across the planet.
+So Denis Villeneuve’s haunting, beautiful, challenging Arrival might catch some off guard, as it did me, especially because the film’s emotional resonance sneaks up on you.
+Arrival begins like your standard, cold blockbuster: 12 alien spaceships, shaped like rotten apple slices, suddenly appear across the planet.
 They hover ominously, and humankind looks on in awe and terror.
 But Arrival is the anti-Independence Day, because once the ships show up there are no big action-packed beats or scenes of mass destruction.
 Instead, Villeneuve and screenwriter Eric Heisserer, adapting a short story by Ted Chiang, let things simmer.

 Amy Adams is Dr. Louise Banks, an expert on languages who gets brought in by stoic military man Colonel Webber (Forest Whitaker) to help decipher the strange sounds the newly arrived aliens are making.
 Louise is teamed with scientist Ian (Jeremy Renner), and soon the team is boarding one of the mysterious crafts hovering over Montana.
 Villeneuve stages the scenes leading up to this moment with appropriate tension.
 When the aliens first arrive, he rather brilliantly has everything happen off camera.
 When Louise learns of the event via some students during a class she’s teaching, she flips on a TV to watch, but Villeneuve pulls the camera into the background and has Adams blocking the TV so that we can’t see what she’s seeing.
 Set-ups like this increase the surrealism that would likely accompany alien crafts suddenly showing up on earth one day, and the director ratchets up the unreality with mind-numbing mise en scène.
 When Louise and Ian first enter the craft, gravity stops functioning normally, and the characters drift down a dark, narrow hallway with a beam of light near the end, recalling Hieronymus Bosch’s painting Ascent of the Blessed.

 Once aboard the ship, things get even weirder as the aliens make themselves known: they’re huge Lovecraftian creatures that recall both octopuses and the eerie, giant spiders that were so prevalent in Villeneuve’s Enemy.
-From here Arrival shifts into analytical mode, with Adams and Renner developing a way to communicate with the aliens, which they soon dub “heptapods.”
-While it would be impossible for humans to master the sounds the heptapods make, Louise is able to work out a written alphabet with the creatures via the strange ring-like symbols they draw in the smoky air of the ship with squid-like ink.
+From here Arrival shifts into analytical mode, with Adams and Renner developing a way to communicate with the aliens, which they soon dub “hectapods.”
+While it would be impossible for humans to master the sounds the hectapods make, Louise is able to work out a written alphabet with the creatures via the strange ring-like symbols they draw in the smoky air of the ship with squid-like ink.

 And this is where I’ll stop telling you anymore about what happens in Arrival.
-I am not a hardcore spoiler-phobe by nature, but I urge you to avoid any and all spoilers for this film as long as you can.
-There’s something that happens early in Arrival that appears to be perfectly straight-forward exposition, but is actually so much more.
+I am not a spoiler-phobe by nature, but I urge you to avoid any and all spoilers for this film as long as you can.
+There’s something that happens in the first few minutes of Arrival that appears to be perfectly straight-forward exposition, but is actually so much more.
 In the last act of the film, Arrival violently yanks the carpet out from beneath your feet and reveals truths you weren’t even searching for.
 It’s a reveal so wondrously clever and so emotionally dense that it might take your breath away.
 I can’t remember the last time I was so utterly, and pleasantly, caught off-guard by a third act development.

 Cinematographer Bradford Young bathes Arrival is cold blues and harsh whites, conjuring up stunning, artistic imagery in the process.
 Through Young’s photography and remarkable CGI work, the alien ships never once ring false.
 They hover with heft, as dense fog rolls off the surrounding ground and billows around them.
 There’s an almost organic feel to the objects, as if they had simply been part of the landscape for centuries, unnoticed.
 All of this is wrapped up in Jóhann Jóhannsson’s eerie, haunting score; a score that seems just as alien in its own right as the hectapods.